While yoga is over 5,000 years old, the modern practice as we know it was first introduced to the west in the late 19th century.

 It’s a lot to think about, but taking the time to work out answers to the big questions will set you up to have a successful yoga studio.
 And let’s face it, if you don’t have the motivation to do this, it’s probably time to reconsider the whole shebang.

 A business without customers is like a birthday without cake.
 Preposterous.
 They're kind of important if you want to run a business.
-So a crucial part of your business planning is taking the time to examine what kind of people you want to attract.
+So a crucial part of your business planning is taking the time to examine what kind of customers you want to attract (in other words, market research.)

 It's okay to be for everyone, especially in the fitness industry.
 You want as many members as you can possibly get.